 Products: amino acids

 Products: fatty acids

 Pancreatic enzymes only get activated inside the duodenum under the influence of a proteolytic enzyme called enterokinase, which is secreted by the duodenal mucosa.
 Enterokinase first transforms trypsinogen into the extremely potent trypsin.
 Once active, trypsin catalyzes a cascade of activation of all the other pancreatic enzymes.
 The requirement of an alkaline environment and the segregation of enterokinase in the duodenum prevents the undesired activation of these enzymes within the pancreas.

-Expand your knowledge about the pancreas and glands in general with the following resources:
+Expand your knowledge about the pancreas with the following resources:

 The endocrine component makes up about 2% of the pancreas, which is represented by about 1-2 million pancreatic islets (of Langerhans).
 They are dispersed throughout the exocrine component of the pancreas, most of them being located in the tail region.
 These islets are demarcated from the rest of the parenchyma by a delicate sheath of reticular fibers.

 The pancreatic parenchyma, especially its ducts, consist of several types of epithelial tissue.
 Ease your learning and start recgonizing the main types of epithelial tissue using Kenhub's labelling exercises and quizzes!

 Pancreatic Islets are spherical clusters of polygonal endocrine cells.
 On a pancreas histological slide stained with H&E, they appear as large, pale-staining cells enveloped by intensely staining, basophilic pancreatic acini.
 The cells of the islets are connected to each other with desmosomes and gap junctions, forming bands or cords of cells.
 Pancreatic islets are permeated by many fenestrated capillaries, which allow quick entry of pancreatic hormones into the blood.

 There are four main types of cells in the pancreatic islets: